 The high pressure stops weather fronts moving through, so they either skirt round the edges of the high or grind to a halt.
 Your position under the omega block will determine the weather you get.
-Under the high the weather is usually dry and settled, whereas low pressure brings wet and windy conditions.
-Weather blocks can persist for days, weeks or even months, like the summer of 1976.
+Under the high, the weather is usually dry and settled, whereas low pressure brings wet and windy conditions.
+Weather blocks can persist for days, weeks or even months, like in the summer of 1976.

 Under the dome

 The problem with a stubborn area of high pressure is that already warm or hot air trapped under the high will become hotter and hotter, creating a heat dome.
 Hot air will rise into the atmosphere, but high pressure acts as a lid and causes the air to subside or sink.
-As the air sinks it warms by compression and the heat builds.
+As the air sinks, it warms by compression, and the heat builds.
 The ground also warms, losing moisture and making it easier to heat even more.